 Tourism, according to the Costa Rican Embassy in Washington, is the largest source of income and hard currency, well exceeding $3 billion a year.
 Costa Rica also makes good money exporting coffee, bananas, pineapples, and palm oil, but it takes in more money from the hundreds of spendy tourists who fly into its airports every day.

 It’s estimated that more than half the working population is employed in the tourism and service industries.
 Ticos whose fathers and grandfathers were farmers and ranchers find themselves working as hotel owners, tour guides, and waiters.
 Although most have adapted gracefully and regard the industry as a source of new jobs and opportunities for economic advancement, restaurant and hotel staff can be lackadaisical at times, especially in rural areas.
 And, unfortunately, an increase in the number of visitors has led to an increase in crime, prostitution, and drug trafficking.
 Common sense and street savvy are required in San José and in many of the more popular tourist destinations.

-The global economic crisis of 2008 hit Costa Rica hard.
-Tourism took a hit, especially in 2009 to 2010.
-But it has bounced back nicely.
-More importantly, perhaps, since credit has historically been so tight, there was never a major mortgage or banking crisis in the country.
+The pandemic hit Costa Rica hard.
+With such reliance on tourism revenue, the country took a big hit and many businesses closed.
+Still, the country’s borders were only shut briefly and it had some of the most lenient border policies in the region in 2020 and 2021, so the economic downturn was not nearly as bad as elsewhere.
 Today, Costa Rica continues to be a culturally and biologically rich Central American nation struggling to meet the economic and development needs of its population.
 It seems to be moving in the right direction, even though that movement is sometimes maddeningly slow.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.